Extra Questions for

 Question 46.

 ‘The 1830s were years of great economic hardship in Europe.’
-Support the
+Support the statement with four examples.

 Answer: